-Equity hedge funds - This type includes investments in five hedge funds that invest with both long and short strategies in U.S. and international equities.
+Equity hedge funds - This type includes investments in four hedge funds that invest with both long and short strategies in U.S. and international equities.
 Management of each hedge fund has the ability to shift investments between value and growth strategies, among small, medium, and large capitalization stocks, and from net long position to a net short position.
-Two funds have lock-up periods set to expire in nine months.
+There are no lock-up periods for any of these funds.